CFLaboratory/CFGrid/README.md

 and `man/latex/refman.pdf` as a PDF formatted file, note this requires a latex compiler in addition to Doxygen.

+# Contributing

+Although `CFGrid` is still in early development, contributions are welcome.

 # License

 `CFGrid` is released under the Apache 2.0 License, see the [LICENSE](LICENSE) file for further